nextorigin/duplexer2-unwrappable/README.md

 * __bubbleErrors__ - a boolean value that specifies whether to bubble errors from the underlying readable/writable streams.
 Default is `true`.

+Instance Methods

+* __unbind__ - unbinds the duplexer2 instance from the writable and readable stream methods, allowing the underlying streams to be re-used.

 ## License